-- nor drinking too much alcohol so that they are able to live long and healthy ear improvements, both remain lower than the national average of Life expectancy is currently 78.1 years for men and 81.8 years for women.
-Whilst this represents a longstanding trend of year on 78.58 years for men and 82.57 years for women. - In terms of the major killers, cancer and cardiovascular disease account for around 60% of premature deaths in Sheffield, consistent with the national picture.
-For both the premature mortality rate from all cancers and cardiovascular disease, Sheffield has the lowest rates amongst the Core Cities but figures remain higher than the national average.
-We are detecting a worrying upward trend in both ill health and mortality linked to liver disease. - We currently have around 6,400 people living with dementia in the City, and this is expected to rise to over 7,300 by 2020 and over 9,300 by 2030.
+- We currently have around 6,400 people living with dementia in the City, and this is expected to rise to over 7,300 by 2020 and over 9,300 by 2030.
 Early diagnosis and intervention improves quality of life and can delay or prevent premature and unnecessary admission to care homes. - The infant mortality rate in Sheffield is 5.2 per 1,000 live and still births (2011) compared with a national rate of 4.3 per 1,000.
 Infant mortality has been slowly rising, widening the gap with national outcomes. - Smoking remains the single largest, reversible cause of ill health and early death in Sheffield.
 Continued action is required here and across a range of unhealthy or risky lifestyle issues in Sheffield including alcohol consumption, drug use, levels of child and adult obesity, diet and nutrition, physical activity and sexual health. - People in Sheffield know that a healthy lifestyle can be achieved by eating more healthily and doing more exercise.
 However, many said it was not a priority due to other pressures in their lives.
 Others felt safe or affordable places to exercise were declining, and that unhealthy food was too easily accessible and healthy food too expensive. - Children and young people were motivated to do exercise when it was fun.
 Some did not like healthy food and the healthier school meal option. - Schools have a crucial role to play in tackling obesity and combatting other unhealthy lifestyle choices.

-- Sheffield children, young people and adults to be living healthily people to be more physically active as part of their exercising, eating well, not smoking - 2.5 Implement an integrated approach to reducing levels of tobacco use through integrating work on: smokefree environments; helping people to stop smoking; using mass media by reducing the promotion of tobacco; regulating tobacco products; reducing the affordability of tobacco; and substance misuse services. - 2.6 Commission appropriate interventions to reduce harm and promote pathways to structured treatment services for those abusing alcohol or misusing illicit or illegal substances, including reducing the 'hidden harm' to children living in households where adults abuse alcohol or drugs. - 2.7 Commission a joint plan and integrated pathway across the city including schools and the commercial sector to act preventatively and with lower-tier interventions to tackle obesity, providing accessible information. - 2.8 Continue to prioritise and focus attention on cancer and cardiovascular disease, the main causes of premature mortality in Sheffield.
+- reducing the affordability of tobacco; and substance misuse services. - 2.6 Commission appropriate interventions to reduce harm and promote pathways to structured treatment services for those abusing alcohol or misusing illicit or illegal substances, including reducing the 'hidden harm' to children living in households where adults abuse alcohol or drugs. - 2.7 Commission a joint plan and integrated pathway across the city including schools and the commercial sector to act preventatively and with lower-tier interventions to tackle obesity, providing accessible information. - 2.8 Continue to prioritise and focus attention on cancer and cardiovascular disease, the main causes of premature mortality in Sheffield.

-Outcome 3 Health inequalities are reducing
+Outcome 3 - Health inequalities are reducing